Any updates made to profile expertise areas on 1/19 will need to be resubmitted. Sorry for the inconvenience.

 Melissa Beresford is a Ph.D. candidate in Anthropology in the School of Human Evolution and Social Change at Arizona State University.
 She received her M.A. in Anthropology from the University of Chicago and her B.A. in Urban Studies and Planning from the University of California, San Diego.

-Melissa has been trained in a wide array of social science research methods and is passionate about the exchange of methodological expertise with other social scientists.
-As such, she teaches the National Science Foundation Research Methods in Anthropology Text Analysis Workshop at the Society for Applied Anthropology and American Anthropological Association annual meetings.
-She also teaches the graduate-level Text Analysis online course through the University of Florida, which was developed through the National Science Foundation Research Methods in Anthropology training program and is open advanced undergraduates, graduate students, and professionals.
+Melissa has been trained in a wide array of social science research methods and is passionate about the exchange of methodological expertise with other social scientists through research and publication on research methods themselves.
+Her methodological research on qualitative data analysis has appeared in Human Organization and the International Journal of Qualitative Research.
+She teaches workshops on Qualitative Data Analysis for the National Science Foundation Research Methods in Anthropology training program and Arizona State University's Institute for Social Science Research.
+She also teaches the graduate-level online Text Analysis course through the University of Florida, which was developed through the National Science Foundation Research Methods in Anthropology training program and is open to all professional researchers, graduate students and advanced undergraduates.

 PhD, Anthropology, Arizona State University, 2012-2018